eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

   (redirect "/"))
 ```

 Where did `start` go?
-Is now part of the *flashcl* framework, so imported in the package.
-Here the usage reference.
+It is now part of the *flashcl* framework, so it’s imported in the package.
+Here’s the usage reference.

 ```lisp
 ;; --- Run the Application ---